 You might want to buy a bottle of water before you start your hike.
 But actually, there’s no need of stocking up for the entire trail.
 In fact, you’ll pass villages and little stands by the road where you can buy more.
 Just a heads up since I was a bit annoyed having bought all the water in Embekke which I then had to carry.

 Approaching the Embekke Devalaya, the Temple of Embekke, I already heard the monotonous drumming which gave the place an even more mystic vibe.

 Once I reached the place and paid a low entrance fee, I was touched by the sight of the drummer’s hall where two elderly gentlemen were beating their respective drums in a repetitive humdrum.
-The hall itself, its ceiling, and pillars are ornated with splendid wood carvings.
+The hall itself, its ceiling, and its pillars are ornated with splendid wood carvings.
 This place of worship, built by King Vikramabahu III in the late 14th century, is divided into three sections, the Sanctum of Garagha, a dancing hall, and the drummer’s hall.
-Since there are very few visitors – let alone tourists – the atmosphere is really special and a wonderful start into a stupefying outing.
+Since there are very few visitors – let alone tourists – the atmosphere is really special and a wonderful start to a stupefying outing.

 Making Friends on the Way

 To continue to the Lankatilaka Vihara, just walk down the road leading straight from the Embekke temple.
 You’ll pass some Muslim villages leading one into the other.
 A couple of tuk-tuk-drivers offered their service which I denied.
 I enjoyed far too much being all by myself in rural Sri Lanka.

 There are far too many kids of all ages to be greeted.
 First, it’s at least one hello.
 Then I answer either what my name is or which country I’m from.
 Eventually, followed by an extended waving and calling of bye-byes.